National Cadet Corps (India): Youth Exchange Programme (YEP)

+Cadets from foreign nations also visit India in YEP every year during RDC and Desert Safari held in Rajasthan DTE.
+Around 25 countries participate in PM Rally during RDC.

 Overseas Deployment

 A select few cadets from the Senior Division (Navy) are attached to the 1st Training Squadron of the Indian Navy, for a period of 30–45 days, wherein they are trained in Naval Subjects and Practical Seamanship as well as travel to friendly foreign nations on Goodwill Missions.
 A total of 10-20 cadets are selected to represent the National Cadet Corps, for this camp.

 List of Directors-general of the NCC

 The Director-Generals of the NCC held the rank of major-general from 1951 until 1983, when the appointment was upgraded to the rank of Lieutenant General.